champierre/tm2scratch/README.md

-# tm2scratch
+# TM2Scratch

-Connect Google Teachable Machine with Scratch
+[UNDER CONSTRUCTION] Connect Google Teachable Machine with Scratch

 ## For Developers - How to add TM2Scratch extension to your (customized) Scratch